 Foods in this group include meat (avoid liver), fish, poultry, eggs, beans, pulses and nuts.
 Protein provides the building blocks for your baby to grow.

 Dairy includes milk, cheese and yoghurt.
 These products contain calcium and other essential nutrients.
-When possible, choose low-fat varieties, such as semi-skimmed, one per cent fat or skimmed milk, low-fat yoghurt and reduced-fat hard cheese.
+When possible, choose low-fat varieties, such as semi-skimmed, 1% fat or skimmed milk, low-fat yoghurt and reduced-fat hard cheese.
 If you prefer dairy alternatives, such as soya drinks and yoghurts, opt for unsweetened, calcium-fortified versions.

 There are certain foods that you shouldn't eat while you're pregnant as they can put your baby's health at risk.
 These include some types of cheese and raw or undercooked meat.
 Here's a guide on which foods to avoid in pregnancy.